anwarmamat/cmsc330summer19-public/p0/README.md

 Ruby, OCaml, and Rust.
 To complete the projects
-you have to install the appropriate software to develop programs in these languages.
-We recommend installing these packages on your local machine.
+you have to install the appropriate software to develop programs in these languages on your local machine.

 Here are the packages you are required to install: